simon-donike/SISR-RS-SRGAN/docs/training.md

 GPU assignment is handled directly in the configuration.
 Set `Training.gpus` to a list of device indices (for example `[0, 1, 2, 3]`) to enable multi-GPU training; a single value such as `[0]` keeps the run on one card.
 When more than one device is listed the trainer automatically activates PyTorch Lightning's Distributed Data Parallel (DDP) backend for significantly faster epochs.

-## Initialisation steps
+## Initialisation steps - Overview
+The code performs the following, no matter if the script is launched form the CLI or through the import.
 1. **Import dependencies.** Torch, PyTorch Lightning, OmegaConf, and logging backends are loaded up-front.
 2. **Parse arguments.** `argparse` reads the configuration path and ensures the file exists.
 3. **Load configuration.** `OmegaConf.load()` parses the YAML file into an object used throughout the run.
 4. **Construct the model.**
-   * If `Model.load_checkpoint` is set, the script calls `SRGAN_model.load_from_checkpoint()` to reuse learned weights while respecting the new configuration values.
+   * If `Model.load_checkpoint` is set, the script calls `SRGAN_model.load_from_checkpoint()` to import the learned weights while respecting the new configuration values.
+If `Model.continue_training` is passed with a path to a pretrained checkpoint, all scheduler states, epochs and step numbers, EMA weights, etc are loaded in order to seamlessly continue training from a previous run.
     * Otherwise, it initialises a fresh `SRGAN_model`, which immediately builds the generator/discriminator and prints a parameter summary.
-5. **Resume training (optional).** If `Model.continue_training` points to a Lightning checkpoint, the resulting path is passed to
-   `Trainer(..., resume_from_checkpoint=...)` so optimiser states and schedulers resume where they left off.

-## Data module construction

-`select_dataset(config)` decides which dataset pair to use and wraps them in a `LightningDataModule`.
-With the bundled setup the selector instantiates `ExampleDataset` by default—perfect for smoke tests after downloading the sample data.
-Custom datasets can be registered by adding new branches to the selector (see [Data](data.md)).
-The module inherits batch sizes, worker counts, and prefetching parameters from the configuration and prints a summary including dataset size.
+5. **Launch Training.** The training is launched with the model, weights and settings passed in the config.

 ## Logging setup